 Libraries in Armenia play an important role in developing a democratic society and in providing support for education.
 They increasingly supplement print collections with electronic materials to provide access to new resources and to offer new services to library users.

-However basic activities such as digitization and electronic document delivery are hampered by the 2006 copyright law that does not cater for the digital environment.
-Librarians must, therefore, be involved in copyright law reform to ensure that the new law meets the real needs of libraries and library users in Armenia today.
+However basic activities such as digitization activities and electronic document delivery are hampered by the 2006 copyright law that does not cater for the digital environment.
+Librarians need to be involved in copyright law reform to ensure that the new law meets the modern information needs of libraries and library users in Armenia today.

 June 2012 – December 2017

 EIFL supported an advocacy campaign for copyright reform in Armenia: